LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/managing-messaging-conversations.md

 * **Auto accept**: This means conversations will automatically enter your list without any action on your end, and your My Connections list will automatically update with new conversations.
 This is a more popular configuration for call centers.
 * **Manual accept**: For this option, incoming messages will ‘ring’ in your workspace and you’ll have to manually click to open and move this conversation to your My Connections list.
 If you do not click to accept an incoming conversation and other agents are available, it will circle and ring to other available agents.

-## Understand the consumer and context of the conversation
+## Understand the context & history

 There are several tools in place to help you access the information you’ll need to provide excellent service and understand your consumers and their intent.